polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/connect-to-a-relay-chain.md

 ---
-title: Connect to a Relay Chain
+title: Connect to a relay chain
 difficulty: 1
 keywords:
   - collator